viditkbhatnagar/CurriculumGenerator/WORKFLOW_DOCUMENT.md

 ## Executive Summary

 The **Curriculum Generator** is an intelligent, full-stack platform designed to automatically generate comprehensive academic curricula using advanced AI technology combined with human expertise.
-The system combines Retrieval-Augmented Generation (RAG) technology with large language models to produce high-quality educational content while ensuring quality assurance and competitive benchmarking.
+The system has been **redesigned with a 5-stage AI-integrated workflow** that emphasizes prompt-based initiation, preliminary research with real-time SME collaboration, resource cost evaluation, and two-phase curriculum generation.

+**Key Innovation:** The new workflow replaces Excel-based uploads with a **prompt library** and **chat-based AI research phase**, enabling faster, more collaborative curriculum development with built-in AGI (Academic Guidelines Institution) compliance from the start.

 ---